Cooper Companies (NYSE:COO) Updates FY 2022 Earnings Guidance

 Cooper Companies (NYSE:COO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $13.09-$13.29 for the period, compared to the consensus estimate of $13.74.
 The company issued revenue guidance of $3.28 billion-$3.31 billion, compared to the consensus revenue estimate of $3.29 billion.

-Several equities research analysts recently issued reports on the company.
-Piper Sandler cut their price target on Cooper Companies from $500.00 to $430.00 and set an overweight rating for the company in a research note on Tuesday, May 31st.
-Needham & Company LLC assumed coverage on Cooper Companies in a research note on Friday, April 8th.
+A number of brokerages have issued reports on COO.
+Stephens cut their target price on Cooper Companies from $500.00 to $460.00 and set an overweight rating for the company in a research note on Friday, June 3rd.
+StockNews.com initiated coverage on Cooper Companies in a research report on Thursday, March 31st.
+They set a hold rating on the stock.
+Citigroup upped their price objective on Cooper Companies from $405.00 to $406.00 and gave the company a buy rating in a research report on Monday, June 6th.
+Piper Sandler dropped their price target on Cooper Companies from $500.00 to $430.00 and set an overweight rating for the company in a research note on Tuesday, May 31st.
+Finally, Needham & Company LLC began coverage on Cooper Companies in a research report on Friday, April 8th.
 They issued a hold rating for the company.
-Robert W. Baird cut their price target on Cooper Companies from $437.00 to $392.00 in a research note on Thursday, May 26th.
-KeyCorp lowered their price objective on shares of Cooper Companies from $414.00 to $408.00 and set an overweight rating for the company in a research report on Friday, June 3rd.
-Finally, Stifel Nicolaus lowered their price objective on shares of Cooper Companies from $475.00 to $450.00 in a research report on Monday, June 6th.
-Three analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average target price of $432.89.
+Three research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to MarketBeat, Cooper Companies presently has an average rating of Moderate Buy and a consensus price target of $432.89.

-In related news, Director Robert S. Weiss sold 13,039 shares of the business’s stock in a transaction on Tuesday, March 29th.
-The shares were sold at an average price of $415.24, for a total value of $5,414,314.36.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Gary S. Petersmeyer sold 300 shares of the business’s stock in a transaction on Monday, April 11th.
-The stock was sold at an average price of $410.55, for a total transaction of $123,165.00.
+In other news, Director Gary S. Petersmeyer sold 300 shares of the company’s stock in a transaction on Monday, April 11th.
+The shares were sold at an average price of $410.55, for a total value of $123,165.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Jody S. Lindell sold 700 shares of the stock in a transaction on Monday, April 4th.
+The shares were sold at an average price of $421.04, for a total transaction of $294,728.00.
 The disclosure for this sale can be found here.
-Insiders have sold 14,039 shares of company stock valued at $5,832,207 over the last quarter.
-Company insiders own 1.70% of the company’s stock.
+1.70% of the stock is owned by corporate insiders.

-Institutional investors have recently modified their holdings of the stock.
-Orion Portfolio Solutions LLC grew its holdings in Cooper Companies by 6.4% during the 1st quarter.
-Orion Portfolio Solutions LLC now owns 1,063 shares of the medical device company’s stock worth $444,000 after acquiring an additional 64 shares during the period.
-Captrust Financial Advisors grew its holdings in Cooper Companies by 6.7% during the 1st quarter.
-Captrust Financial Advisors now owns 1,026 shares of the medical device company’s stock worth $428,000 after acquiring an additional 64 shares during the period.
-Advisors Asset Management Inc. grew its holdings in Cooper Companies by 0.3% during the 1st quarter.
-Advisors Asset Management Inc. now owns 19,876 shares of the medical device company’s stock worth $8,300,000 after acquiring an additional 64 shares during the period.
-Brinker Capital Investments LLC grew its holdings in Cooper Companies by 3.5% during the 1st quarter.
-Brinker Capital Investments LLC now owns 2,600 shares of the medical device company’s stock worth $1,086,000 after acquiring an additional 88 shares during the period.
-Finally, Toroso Investments LLC grew its holdings in Cooper Companies by 12.3% during the 1st quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in COO.
+Raymond James Financial Services Advisors Inc. lifted its position in Cooper Companies by 41.1% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 1,666 shares of the medical device company’s stock valued at $696,000 after acquiring an additional 485 shares during the period.
+Toroso Investments LLC grew its stake in shares of Cooper Companies by 12.3% in the first quarter.
 Toroso Investments LLC now owns 1,189 shares of the medical device company’s stock worth $497,000 after acquiring an additional 130 shares during the period.
-98.38% of the stock is currently owned by institutional investors.
+Prudential PLC bought a new stake in Cooper Companies during the first quarter valued at approximately $486,000.
+Orion Portfolio Solutions LLC boosted its position in shares of Cooper Companies by 6.4% in the first quarter.
+Orion Portfolio Solutions LLC now owns 1,063 shares of the medical device company’s stock worth $444,000 after purchasing an additional 64 shares during the period.
+Finally, Captrust Financial Advisors boosted its position in shares of Cooper Companies by 6.7% in the first quarter.
+Captrust Financial Advisors now owns 1,026 shares of the medical device company’s stock worth $428,000 after purchasing an additional 64 shares during the period.
+98.38% of the stock is currently owned by hedge funds and other institutional investors.

 Cooper Companies Company Profile (Get Rating)